BadIdeaFactory/overengineered-diplomacy/README.md

 # Overengineered Diplomacy
-A few of us decided to play diplomacy over Slack.
-... then we decided to build things to delay and publicize the friend-death.
+A few of us decided to play diplomacy over Slack... then we decided to build things to delay and publicize the friend-death.

+Diplomacy is a game that breaks people.
+It involves betreyal and backstabbing over a long period of time.
+The premise is simple: the players are all world powers and they control armies.
+Each power wants to control as much territory as possible.
+All moves are deterministic, there is no randomness to the game.
+However, people can lie about what they plan to do.

+Playing diplomacy is a bad idea in itself, but writing code to publicly render an otherwise private game is a genuine waste of raw creative energy.

 ## Directory Structure
 This repository holds the hopes and dreams of a generation by using the